-Brandon offers that which is usually missed: the neglected side of a discussion, the life of an unsung hero, analysis of how cultures compare/contrast–and what all this says about us as humans.
-Much of Brandon’s writing has been influenced by travel and his living in China and Tanzania.
-He uses multimedia to help his stories come alive.
+A new angle or insight on an issue, the life of an unsung hero, analysis of how cultures compare/contrast–and what each of these say about us as humans.
+Much of my writing has been influenced by travel and living abroad.
+I use multimedia to help my stories come alive.

-…your essay was well researched, well-balanced and the information essential for the general public to understand the culture of poverty. -Sue, Minneapolis, Minnesota
+…well researched, well-balanced and the information essential for the general public to understand the culture of poverty.

-Brandon, I can’t tell you how refreshing it is to see an article that brings light to this topic in an unbiased way.
-I really appreciated this article! -Michele, Bemidji, Minnesota
+I can’t tell you how refreshing it is to see an article that brings light to this topic in an unbiased way.
+I really appreciated this article!

-The combination of photos, personal experiences, and historical, political facts was very effective in experiencing the people of Tanzania!” -Cathy, Cottage Grove, Minnesota
+The combination of photos, personal experiences, and historical, political facts was very effective in experiencing the people of Tanzania!

-“…my favorite part was the black woman who overcame her childhood and still was optimistic about her life today.
+“…my favorite part was the woman who overcame her childhood and still was optimistic about her life today.
 It was good to hear someone not blaming her past and using it as an excuse to stay stuck!
-It also made me realize that the media is so busy reporting the ugly that we think this world is in worse shape than it is.
-There are a lot of good people out there who are content with their lives even though they don’t ‘have it all.‘” -Rhonna, Blackduck, MN
+There are a lot of good people out there who are content with their lives even though they don’t ‘have it all.‘”

 “Brandon Ferdig’s book, Life Learned Abroad: Lessons on Humanity From China, is a unique work that goes well beyond the normal ‘we’re not in Kansas anymore’ style of travel writing.
 The insights Ferdig shares from his experiences and observations through China speak to the heart of humanity.
 He illuminates such institutions as law enforcement and education; social issues such as poverty and wealth distribution, factory labor, and people’s treatment of animals; and such human expressions as femininity and masculinity, sex and romance, and Eastern vs. Western thought.
 The book is more than an entertaining travel narrative; it is immediately relevant to college-level Asian studies and sociology courses.” -Richard Bohr, Ph.D., Emeritus Professor and Director of Asian Studies, College of Saint Benedict/Saint John’s University Minnesota